PC0907/NLP_Lab/Updates/Updates_8.md

 | Probe nested LODO, 4B full (28-doc, prior) | 0.879 +/- 0.11 | Prior headline (all domains) |
 | Insurance schema-key smoke test | 24/24 keys | Viable independent benchmark |
 | Task 1 three-signal coefficients | -- | Built; results still not read |

+---

+## Next steps

+1. **Task 1 three-signal regression coefficients** -- still unread (probe + logprob +
+   hand-crafted stacking).
+CPU, already run; the supervisor's explicit ask.
+Expected: probe-dominant, logprob small, hand-crafted ~= 0.
+2. **Insurance extraction** -- run the built loader end-to-end as the independent- benchmark generalisation check.
+First measure its value-level error rate to confirm it yields a trainable probe (enough errors, unlike 9B-swimming).
+3. **Frame the scaling result carefully in the thesis** -- lead with pooled-OOF (not per-fold), state the credit-heavy n=15 caveat, present both findings.
+4. **(Optional) inter-layer-conflict feature** (REDD-inspired) -- cheap, we already capture multiple layers; could sharpen the safe-override gate.

+## Principle this week

+The raw per-model AUROCs looked like the signal *degraded* at 9B (0.78 per-fold) -- but that was an artifact of error-starved swimming folds on a now-excellent extractor.
+The honest metric (pooled-OOF on an identical document set) reversed it: the signal *strengthens* with scale.
+Separating the measurement artifact from the real trend -- by fixing the comparison to identical documents and using the leakage-free pooled metric -- was the substance of the week, and it turned a false negative into the study's central positive result.